GWASdb SNP-Phenotype Associations Dataset

 hypospadias A physical disorder characterized by an abnormally placed urethral opening on the underside of the penis or on the perineum.

-hypothyroidism A thyroid gland disease which involves an underproduction of thyroid hormone.
+hypothyroidism A deficiency of thyroid hormone.

 hypovolemia An decrease in the amount of intravascular fluid, particularly in the volume of the circulating blood.